The documentation you're currently reading is for version 2.5.1. Click here to view documentation for the latest stable version.

 - If the default commands (like

-!st2 list actions) run fine, but your own aliases throw errors, format of your alias or the underlying action is most likely the problem.
+!st2 list actions) run fine, but your own aliases throw errors, the format of your alias or the underlying action is most likely the problem.
 Debug according to the error.

 - Bonus: have you tried turning it off and on again?